rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 ![image](https://github.com/user-attachments/assets/93c1502e-fe25-4281-9f52-c797658beb97)

-You'll (hopefully) see the Game Name, Languages, and GameID1 auto-populated.
-It should also auto-populate the Version and Update in the File Info tab.

 If you can't get the automatic function working, simply open the game in NX Game Info GUI and click File -> Export as a CSV file:

 ![image](https://github.com/user-attachments/assets/7444327f-edc8-4952-bfae-7e03216bb8c2)